Krokodyl/dokapon-english/README.md

 # Dokapon Gen

-This project is a Java program that generates a translation file (.bps) for the Super Nintendo video game:
+This project is a Java program that generates a translation file (.bps) for the Super Famicom video game\
-**Dokapon 3-2-1: Arashi o Yobu Yuujou** (ドカポン3・2・1 〜嵐を呼ぶ友情〜)
+**Dokapon 3-2-1: Arashi o Yobu Yuujou** (ドカポン3・2・1 〜嵐を呼ぶ友情〜) released in 1994.

+This game is the second Dokapon game for the Super Famicom as well as the second overall.
+Like it predecessor, it follows a group of ragtag RPG heroes across a board game-like map as they attempt to outmaneuver each other and be the first to save the kingdom.
+Characters move around determinant on dice rolls and can acquire items and treasure depending on where they land.
+They can also get into fights with random monsters which raises their levels, though being defeated will cause them to lose a turn.

+A remake for the Wii and PS2 was released in 2008.

-# The English patch file
+## The English patch file

 The latest patch file is available : [Dokapon 3-2-1 English.bps](https://github.com/Krokodyl/dokapon-english/blob/master/roms/Dokapon%203-2-1%20-%20English.bps)